sanjaybathij31/IaC-challenge-Qwinix-Git/README.md

     o  automation of IIS / ASP.Net MVC application using MS powershell DSC from the ARM template o  network security groups : network security group (NSG) contains a list of security rules that allow or deny network traffic to resources connected to
        Azure Virtual Networks (VNet).
-NSGs can be associated to subnets, individual VMs (classic), or individual network interfaces (NIC) attached to VMs (Resource Manager)
+NSGs can be associated to subnets, individual VMs (classic), or individual network interfaces (NIC) attached to VMs (Resource Manager) o  The ARM templates could have be used as linked templates for provisioning individual resources, that way managing ARM templates will become more easier and better reusability.